ChillFish8/lust/README.md

 - GIF
 - Webp

-Any uploaded images will be given a unqiue uuid and be re-encoded into all the other enabled formats in all presets.
-This is especially useful when you want to serve several varients of the same image with diffrent formats.
+Any uploaded images will be given a unique uuid and be re-encoded into all the other enabled formats in all presets.
+This is especially useful when you want to serve several variants of the same image with different formats.

 ## Presets
-The server can take several sizing presets which can be targetted via the `size` query parameter when getting an image.
+The server can take several sizing presets which can be targeted via the `size` query parameter when getting an image.
 These presets will mean every image at upload time will be resized to fit the width and height bounds using the nearest approximation.

 Regardless of presets an `original` image is always stored and can be accessed via the `size=original` query.
 The default preset when served without a `sized` parameter can be set in the configuration file via `default_serving_preset` key.